-Renal replacement lipomatosis is a rare condition characterised by fatty tissue proliferation in the renal sinus and perinephric space with marked destruction/atrophy of renal parenchyma (due to chronic inflammation).
+Renal replacement lipomatosis is a rare condition characterized by fatty tissue proliferation in the renal sinus and perinephric space with marked destruction/atrophy of renal parenchyma (due to chronic inflammation).

-It has been associated with ageing, calculus disease (nearly 70% of cases), renal tuberculosis and post-transplantation.
-It may also be associated with fibrotic changes to varying degree.
+It has been associated with aging, calculus disease (nearly 70% of cases), renal tuberculosis and post-transplantation.
+It may also be associated with fibrotic changes to a varying degree.

 An advanced stage of xanthogranulomatous pyelonephritis is another common association.

 It is considered to be on the extreme end of a spectrum with renal sinus lipomatosis being the mildest form.
 The condition is usually unilateral but it can occur bilaterally.

 Usually shows calculi and displacement of the bowel.

 It is usually difficult to come to a diagnosis on ultrasound alone but it may show an echogenic mass suggestive of fatty tissue and calculi in the atrophic renal tissue.

 It is diagnostic and shows typical features including:

 - perinephric abscesses which may extend to the psoas muscle